-Appointment tutoring may also be requested by filling out an online form.
+Weekly one-on-one, 30-minute appointment tutoring may also be requested by filling out an online form.

 The MSLC drop-in tutor rooms are a great place to work on math homework or study for exams.
 Students often use the space like a library with the added benefit of having a tutor and peers nearby.
-MSLC tutors not only help you solve exercises, they also help you build your understanding and knowledge to prepare you for exams.
+MSLC tutors not only help you solve exercises, but they also help you build your understanding and knowledge to prepare you for exams.

-For additional information, visit mslc.osu.edu/tutoring-and-course-resources and click the Business tab.
+For additional information, visit mslc.osu.edu/tutoring and select Math 1130.